R0b0t4ng3nt/frida-scripts/README.md

 # List of useful frida-scripts for android

 ### 1. Bypass SIM checking on Android
-Certain android apps check if a SIM card is installed before giving access to the app.
+Certain android apps (Financial apps, payment wallets) check if a SIM card is installed before giving access to the app.
 This script attempts to bypass this by hooking most commonly used method - `android.telephony.SubscriptionManager.getActiveSubscriptionInfoList()`.

 #### Usage: